-Evaluation and remediation scans can also be performed on the target system.
-The files needed are placed under the /root/scap directory of the target.
+Evaluation and remediation scans can be performed by executing commands on the target system.
+The files needed have been placed under the /root/scap directory of the target.
 The scan commands use the SCAP content file also placed in the /root/scap directory.

-To run an evaluation scan and/or a remediation scan, execute the respective scan command on the target system as follows: cd /root/scap ./run-eval-scan ./run-remediate-scan ssh root@target 'cd /root/scap; ./run-eval-scan' ssh root@target 'cd /root/scap; ./run-remediate-scan'
+To run an evaluation scan and/or a remediation scan, ssh into the target system and execute the respective scan command:

+cd /root/scap ./run-eval-scan ./run-remediate-scan

-Note that these commands can also be invoked remotely using an ssh connection:
+These commands can also be invoked remotely using an ssh connection: